mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 #### Not enough time remaining on connection

-A Bagdrop API returns a `400 Bad Request` error status code when the connection to a device is soon to reach its 30-minute `expiryTime` set after the POST `/session/v2/connections` was made.
+A Bagdrop API returns a `400 Bad Request` error status code when the connection to a device is soon to reach its 30-minute `expiryTime` set after the <span class="method post">POST</span> `/session/v2/connections` was made.

 ```JSON
 {